-Pulling off a 'stunning' achievement by garnering the most votes in presidential history with over 81 million, beating Barack Obama’s previous record of 69.5 million.
-Joseph R. Biden took the White House.
+Pulling off a 'stunning' achievement by garnering the most votes in presidential history with over 81 million and beating Barack Obama’s previous record of 69.5 million.
+Joe Biden took the White House.

-His first day, saw him take the oath to protect the nation and then sign a slew of Executive Order, one of which, to ban fracking – instantly putting 70,000 American out of work.
-For an American loving Brit, it perfectly encapsulated 2020, where politicians lied, incited violence, with legacy media partners covering them.
+His first day saw him take the oath to protect the nation.
+Then sign a slew of Executive Orders, one of which to ban fracking putting 70,000 American out of work.

-The flip flopping fracking position of Biden and Harris during the US Presidential campaign was one of the election highlights.
-Foreign Policy being barred from the Presidential debates, a move legacy media and big tech did well to finesse out of the public debate.
-Biden has voted for every major war since entering politics 40 years ago.
+The fluid fracking position of Biden and Harris during the US Presidential campaign was one of many election highlights.
+Along with Foreign Policy barred from the Presidential debates, a move legacy media and big tech did well to finesse out of the public debate.
+Biden has voted for every major war in the last 40 years.

 August 31st 2020

-We start with Biden campaigning in Pennsylvania, assuring the rally he would not ban fracking in the key swing State.
+We start with Biden campaigning in Pennsylvania, assuring his supporters he would not ban fracking in the key swing State.

 "Look.
 Let me be clear, also.
 I'm not banning fracking in Pennsylvania or anywhere else.
 And I can protect.. protect Pennsylvania jobs.
 Period.
 No matter how many times Donald Trump lies."

 A week later, Harris re-affirms Biden position on fracking on social media application – Twitter.

 A day later, Kamala Harris appears on CNN's Democratic Presidential Town Hall 'Climate Change' broadcast.
 When asked by a Climate Activist, she states, in her defence, her own personal position on fracking: